sixslimemc/loggr__legacy1/README.md

 | `2` | Warning | Non-critical error or warning. |
 | `3` | Information | General useful information. |

-Loggr provides a single-function interface for creating log entries, aswell as a hook for external datapacks to implement logging behavior. \

-Loggr itself does not provide any implementation.
 # Usage
 #### Logging Messages
 To create a log entry, run `loggr:api/log` with the following inputs under the NBT storage location `loggr:in`: